jariarkko/arch-model-t/draft-arkko-iab-data-minimization-principle.md

 the contents of an e-mail message do not make it a legitimate recipient of the e-mail.

+Typically, information can be classified in different categories, such as information needed for the function provided by a service (e.g., addressing information such as e-mail headers needed to find targeted destination) and information that should only be revealed to the targeted destination (such as e-mail message contents).

 ### Protocol design implications

 An obvious implication of the above is that it is necessary to have mechanisms that allow secure communication and data object protection, that is not tied to a particular IP packet source and destination or a transport layer connection.

+These mechanisms also require associated key distribution and agreement facilities.

 ### Fingerprinting avoidance